-Thumbs up/down/sideways: do you feel more confident in your ability to control your bike in different situations?
+Thumbs up/down/sideways: how much do you think you have improved your bike control skills in the riding stations?

-- · What worked well or not well when you did the riding stations? - · What parts of bike riding do you need to work on? - · What parts of bike riding do you do well? - Why do we have priority on roads, rather than just letting people work it out themselves?
-What would traffic look like?
+What worked well/not well when you did the riding stations?

+What parts of bike riding do you need to work on?
+Why?

+What parts of bike riding do you do well?